 How will you raise the pH of your well water without adding more minerals?
-In my guide, I provide the solution and more.
+In this guide, I provide the perfect solution for you and more.

 What is pH and why is it important?

 Here’s a quick science lesson:

 The term pH stands for “power of hydrogen” in most scientific circles, but the “p” in pH is debatable.

-The “power” means “quantity of hydrogen.”
+“Power” means the “quantity of hydrogen.”